 The main theme for the month CTA trading specialist has been the introduction of the US protectionist stance.
 This began with formal tariffs on steel and aluminium imports into the United States.
-Only neighbouring countries Canada and Mexico were granted exemptions as trade talks were in motion.
+Exemptions to these initial tariffs granted to neighbouring countries Canada and Mexico, as trade talks were in motion.
 As expected the consequence of these actions led to retaliatory measures from existing trading partners.
 It is unclear on how these actions will impact the US; however the data supports a solid first quarter.

-In Asia the news was centred on China’s proposal to end the existing two-term limit for the country’s leaders.
+In Asian news it was China’s proposal to end the existing two-term limit for the country’s leaders, which took headlines.
 The result of this action would see the possibility for China’s leaders to remain in power indefinitely.
-However, international headlines were instead dominated on the speculation of the impending US trade policy.
-Therefore the rotation on China’s leadership played less scrutiny in the Western media than was expected.
+It was the speculation of the impending US trade policy, that dominated international headlines instead.
+Therefore, the rotation on China’s leadership played less scrutiny in the Western media than was expected.
 Both politically charged moves are significant to the growth and direction of the global economies and CTA trading specialist strategies.

 Slowing Growth in Europe

 For the first time in many months the growth indicators in Europe have dipped.
-This can be seen as a pause in economic momentum, as leading economic indicators fell from multi-year highs.
+As leading economic indicators fell from multi-year highs, this can be seen as a pause in economic momentum.
 Within in the Eurozone members the headline inflation has remained soft.
 This has opened the options for an ECB dovish stance on monetary policy.
 Without placing too much emphasis on last month’s data the numbers point towards a dip in growth.

-The news in Europe was not only centred on the economic data.
+The news in Europe however was not only centred on the economic data.
 Uncertainty is developing on the political scene and Brexit negotiations are at odds over key issues.
 Anti-establishment movement still remains strong in Europe.
-This can be seen from the widely expected inconclusive outcomes of the Italian elections.
+The expected inconclusive outcomes of the Italian elections, is an example of this political undertone.
 In Germany however the political environment was more stable.
 Through a coalition the leading political group was finally able to form a government since the election.
-One possible result of these elections can see Germany’s stance as the Eurozone pre-eminent member be diminished.
+Consequently, a result of these elections can see Germany’s stance as the Eurozone pre-eminent member be diminished.

 Impact on CTA Trading Specialist Programs